AugsburgUniversityACM/ramsey_numbers/README.md

 ## Graph Format
 The graph format stores a list of colors, exported from rs\_calcg and imported in py\_renderg.
 The file is a bunch of characters in a row.
-For a K4 complete graph with vertices A, B, C and D.
+For a K4 complete graph with vertices 0, 1, 2 and 3.
-R for RED and B for BLUE.
+1 for RED and 0 for BLUE.
 The order is specified below.
 ```
-BA // Add 2nd Vertex (1 edge)
+1~0 // Add 2nd Vertex (1 edge)
-CA // Add 3rd Vertex (2 edges)
+2~0 // Add 3rd Vertex (2 edges)
-CB
+2~1
-DA // Add 4th Vertex (3 edges)
+3~0 // Add 4th Vertex (3 edges)
-DB
+3~1
-DC
+3~2
 ```

 Example file for K4:
 ```
-RRBBRB
+110010
 ```